aGoodDreamer/Crypto-Arbitrage-between-CEX-and-DEX/README.md

-# Crypto-Arbitrage-between-CEX-and-DEX
-This project was used for crypto arbitrage between CEX and DEX.
-All the codes in the project is based on **Python**.
-Main modules in Python: redis, web3, ccxt.
-In the project, we use **Redis** as the database, since all the data will be store in the memory, making the process of storing and reading would be quicker, which is necessary for a arbitrage programme.
+# Crypto Arbitrage between CEX and DEX

+This project focuses on crypto arbitrage between centralized exchanges (CEX) and decentralized exchanges (DEX).
+The entire codebase is implemented in **Python** and utilizes several key modules: **Redis**, **Web3**, and **CCXT**.

+In this project, **Redis** serves as the database.
+By storing all data in memory, Redis significantly speeds up the processes of data storage and retrieval, which is crucial for an effective arbitrage program.
+This setup enhances performance and responsiveness, enabling timely trading decisions.

 ## Main modules used in python
 |Modules | Function|Figure|